What is NICE and how does it work?

 - To make sure you have access to treatment and care wherever you live

-You may be able to get funding for a drug that NICE hasn't yet assessed through the cancer drugs fund.
-There is more about the cancer drugs fund below.
+You may be able to get funding for a drug that NICE hasn't yet assessed through the Cancer Drugs Fund.

 It's always best to talk to your specialist about your treatment first.
 There may be good reasons why you aren’t having a particular treatment.